ragsden/docs/sources/start.rst

          - npm install docco
          - npm install coffee-script

 * The ``script`` tag is where the magic happens.
-Here you will write the commands used to verify the integrity of your code.
-Again, if you list nothing here, your build minion will attempt to make a logical choice based on your specified language
+In this section, you can write the commands used to verify the integrity of your code.
+Again, if you list nothing here, your build minion will attempt to make a logical choice based on your specified language.
     .. code-block:: python

         # Running npm test to run your test cases